Please check these sources before submitting a Interlibrary Loan request:

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.

 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

 The National Commission on new Technological Uses of Copyrighted Works (CONTU) in 1978 issued guidelines to help libraries comply with copyright law.
 Adelphi University Library follows CONTU guidelines, which is given below:

-Within a given year, a library cannot exceed the institutional total of 5 photocopies of articles published within the past 5 years of the current year for any given journal or periodical title.
+According to CONTU guidelines within a given year, a library is allowed to obtain an institutional total of 5 photocopies of articles published within the past 5 years of the current year for any given journal or periodical title.

 Monday – Friday